zegetech/zegetech.github.io/_posts/2019-03-07-testing-rails-app.md

 published: false
 author:
 blog-image:
 intro: Software applications and products have a number of variations in terms of features they support as well as processes they implement.
 Application Testing ensures that a particular program or application functions properly.
-That is why during app development you may find yourself firing up your app to test its features(exploratory testing).
-This, in essence, goes to show that testing is a crucial part of any software development process.
-While there is a lot of dogmatism around the recommended testing methodologies(TDD, BDD), I believe tests are all about confidence and as a rule of thumb, the test methodology of choice should give you the most amount of confidence with the least effort.
-Confidence in your software's ability to deliver as per expectation.
-Because as developers we are failures if we write code that doesn't work.
+That is why during app development you may find yourself firing up your app to test its features(exploratory testing).As developers our work is to write code that works, we are considered failures if we write code that doesn't.
 ---
 ![Cover Image](/assets/images/blog/{{page.blog-image}}){:class="img-responsive center"}